skyscrapers/terraform-opensearch/README.md

 ## Logging

 This module by default creates Cloudwatch Log Groups & IAM permissions for ElasticSearch slow logging, but we don't enable these logs by default.
 You can control logging behavior via the `logging_enabled` and `logging_retention` parameters.
 When enabling this, make sure you also enable this on Elasticsearch side, following the [AWS documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-slow-logs).

+## Monitoring

+This module generates a Helm values file which can be used for the [`elasticsearch/monitoring`](https://github.com/skyscrapers/charts/elasticsearch-monitoring) chart.